shoes for platform tennis

 The cool part is, the shoe is fitting and forming to you instead of you trying to find a shoe that fits the shape of your foot.

-Every shoe I’ve ever beat up on the courts tends to wear out in the forefoot and tear at the pinky toe area.
+Every shoe I’ve ever beat-up on the courts tends to wear out in the forefoot and tear at the pinky toe area.
 But with Asics, this doesn’t happen until the bitter end of the shoe’s life cycle.

 I’ve always been impressed with how long-lasting my Asics have always been.

-My only warning on this shoe is that it tends to fit better for those with narrow feet.
+My only warning for this shoe is that it tends to fit better for those with narrow feet.
 If you have really wide feet, you may want to look elsewhere or adjust the size to find the proper fit.

-- Extremely long lasting and durable
+• Extremely long-lasting and durable

-- Memory foam upper for an individualized fit
+• Memory foam upper for an individualized fit

-- Heel to Toe take-off guiding system
+• Heel-to-Toe take-off guiding system

-- Special toe guard abrasion protection
+• Special toe guard abrasion protection

-- Super affordable
+• Super affordable

-- May not be the right shoe for those with narrow feet
+• May not be the right shoe for those with narrow feet

 The absorption technology comes from two inserts that come standard with the shoe.
 The first is the ShockEraser in the heel of the shoe and the second is the SoftSpring pad underneath the mid-foot and forefoot.

-These two pads of cushioning are designed to work in harmony with one another to provide a shock dispersion system that reduces impact on the heel (where the most force is found) and sends it across the bottom of the shoe to the forefoot.
+These two pads of cushioning are designed to work in harmony with one another to provide a shock dispersion system that reduces the impact on the heel (where the most force is found) and sends it across the bottom of the shoe to the forefoot.

 This makes the shoe stay soft and comfy despite heavy pounding.

-Topping off the shoe tech included in the T22 are a synthetic/leather mesh material that includes TPU straps across the forefoot.
+Topping off the shoe tech included in the T22 is a synthetic/leather mesh material that includes TPU straps across the forefoot.
+The TPU straps are the two strips of reinforcement coming up to the lace eyelets.

 Pros:

-- TPU straps for advanced forefoot support across the medial and lateral section
+• TPU straps for advanced forefoot support across the medial and lateral section

-- Shock absorption system placed at the heel and forefoot to disperse impact
+• Shock absorption system placed at the heel and forefoot to disperse impact

 Cons: